-However, different Different approaches are indeed possible.
+Different approaches are indeed possible.
 First, the best resolution for spatial aggregation and the shape of the teleconnection-statistic function should be carefully evaluated for each specific case.
 Second, a more complex teleconnection-statistics function could be defined.
 A possible approach is the one proposed by Magnini et al. (2024), which leverages neural networks' capabilities to obtain functions whose parameters depend on the location of the considered site and other morphoclimatic descriptors, or the one adopted by Machado et al. (2015), which exploits generalized additive models.
 Indeed, the implementation and discussion of more sophisticated RFA methods to exploit teleconnections' informative content is complex, and should be addressed by future studies.

-6 Conclusions
+415 6 Conclusions

-A growing number of recent studies show how large scale climatic indexes indices (or teleconnections) can be used as covariates to increase reliability of local frequency analysis of rainfall extremes across diverse geographical regions worldwide (e.g., Fauer and Rust, 2023; Ouarda et al., 2020; Ragno et al., 2018).
+A growing number of recent studies show how large scale climatic indices (or teleconnections) can be used as covariates to increase reliability of local frequency analysis of rainfall extremes across diverse geographical regions worldwide (e.g., Fauer and Rust, 2023; Ouarda et al., 2020; Ragno et al., 2018).
 It is theoretically possible to extend these methods to regional frequency analysis (RFA), but the teleconnection-extreme rainfall dependency at a regional scale should be first investigated.
 Beside its usefulness for correct estimation of the design rainfall for engineering applications, this topic is still not well addressed in the literature.

-In the present study, we propose a framework to assess the link between teleconnections and the frequency regime of rainfall extremes at a regional scale, in order to perform climate-informed regional frequency analysis.
-RFA.
-The approach is tested for a large and climatically diverse region in northern Northern Italy.
+In the present study, we propose a framework to assess the link between teleconnections and the frequency regime of rainfall extremes at a regional scale, in order to perform climate-informed RFA.
+The approach is tested for a large and climatically diverse region in Northern Italy.
 Our dataset consists of 680 annual maximum series (AMS) of hourly and daily (i.e., 1 and 24 hours durations) rainfall depth, recorded between 1921 and 2022.
-We select six global climate indexesclimate indices, known to have significant correlation with local climate variability over the study area (Caroletti et al., 2021; Criado-Aldeanueva and Soto-Navarro, 2020; Romano et al., 2022): the North Atlantic Oscillation, Pacific Decadal Oscillation (PDO), East Atlantic - West Russia pattern, El Niño Southern Oscillation, Mediterranean Oscillation Index (MOI), and Western Mediterranean Oscillation Index (WeMOI).
+We select six climate indices, known to have significant correlation with local climate variability over the study area (Caroletti et al., 2021; Criado-Aldeanueva and Soto-Navarro, 2020; Romano et al., 2022): the North Atlantic Oscillation, Pacific Decadal Oscillation (PDO), East Atlantic - West Russia pattern,

+El Niño Southern Oscillation, Mediterranean Oscillation Index, and Western Mediterranean Oscillation Index (WeMOI).

 The main steps of the proposed framework can be summarized as follows.
-First, we define sliding time windows in order to obtain time series of pluridecadal averaged teleconnections and statistics of annual maxima(i. e.
-L-moments of .
-The latter consist of the sliding mean and L-coefficient of variation (L-CV) of AMS, which in our case were used characterized are used to characterize the distribution of sub-daily rainfall extremes).
-Second, we discretize the study area into tiles where the L-moments are averaged into regional predictions.
+First, we define sliding time windows in order to obtain time series of pluridecadal averaged teleconnections and statistics of annual maxima.
+The latter consist of the sliding mean and L-coefficient of variation (L-CV) of AMS, which in our case are used to characterize the distribution of sub-daily rainfall extremes.
+Second, we discretize the study area into tiles where L-moments are averaged into regional predictions.
 Then, we evaluate the correlation of teleconnections with time series of spatially gridded L-moments.
-Finally, we show a preliminary application of climate-informed regional frequency analysis RFA of rainfall extremes, where the L-moments are modelled as functions of WeMOI.
-We selected WeMOI as it shows a notably the teleconnections singularly.
+Finally, we show a preliminary application of climate-informed RFA of rainfall extremes, where L-moments are modelled as functions of the teleconnections singularly.
 These models are compared with the corresponding stationary models by means of goodness-of-fit metrics.